 - 4.1.
-Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it. - 4.2.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2.
-We give special consideration to children who: - Have special educational needs and/or disabilities; - Are young carers; - May experience discrimination due to their race, ethnicity, faith and belief or no faith, age, gender identification; sexuality; - Pregnancy/paternity, - Marriage/civil partnership; - Have English as an additional language; - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence;

-- Are at risk of FGM, sexual exploitation, forced marriage, or radicalization; - Are asylum seekers
+We ensure that all children have the same protection, regardless of any barriers they may face. - 4.3.
+We give special consideration to students who: - Have special educational needs and/or disabilities; - Are young carers; - May experience discrimination due to their race, ethnicity, faith and belief or no faith, age, gender identification; sexuality; - Are pregnant or in receipt of paternity/maternity leave; - Are married or in a civil partnership; - Have English as an additional language; - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence; - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation; - Are asylum seekers; - Are looked after or who have been previously looked after.